API

 In the modern world, microservice architecture has become one of the standards for developing complex software solutions.
 It allows you to split your application into many small, independent services, making them easier to develop, test, and deploy.
 However, with the increase in the number of microservices, problems arise between their interaction and coordination.
 In the company, I was faced with the need to integrate more than 40 microservices and the developed CallerAPI package greatly simplified this process.

-Problem representation
+Problem Overview

 With a large number of microservices, it becomes inconvenient and difficult to manage their interactions.
 Each service has its own API, and calling one service from another requires writing a lot of code to configure HTTP requests, error handling, etc. This leads to code duplication, increased development and testing complexity.